gbdev/pandocs/src/Power_Up_Sequence.md

 # Power-Up Sequence

-When the Game Boy is powered up, the CPU starts executing instuctions at address $0000—**not** $0100!
+When the Game Boy is powered up, the CPU actually does not start executing instructions at $0100, but actually at $0000.
-A program called the *boot ROM*, burned inside the CPU, is mapped "over" the cartridge ROM at first, which is responsible for the boot-up animation played before control is handed over to the cartridge's ROM.
+A program called the *boot ROM*, burned inside the CPU, is mapped "over" the cartridge ROM at first.
+This program is responsible for the boot-up animation played before control is handed over to the cartridge's ROM.
+Since the boot ROM hands off control to the game ROM at address $0100, and developers typically need not care about the boot ROM, the "start address" is usually documented as $0100 and not $0000.

 8 different known official boot ROMs are known to exist: